|Target Audience||Information Security Professionals

 |6:00 – open end||Apéro Riche & Networking

 The speakers will be onsite for Q&A

-The Sponsor of this event is:
+The sponsor of this event is:

 This is a ‘must attend’ event for all security professionals!
 We are confident that the relationships you develop here will prove to be crucial to your continuing success.

-With the registration for this event you accept, that SIGS may use the data entered for its own purposes and may share it with its event partners and event sponsors of this specific platform.
+With the registration for this event you accept, that SIGS may use the data entered for its own purposes and may share it for use with its event partners and event sponsors of this specific platform.